 We’re reader-supported.
 Posts may contain links that provide a commission at no cost to you.
 Learn how we make money.

 Most diamond shoppers quickly narrow their selection to a white diamond.
-After all, it’s the most popular color and is what many envision as the traditional diamond in an engagement ring.

 But many diamond retailers have more to offer than just white diamonds, and in recent years, black diamonds have seen higher demand as buyers consider the striking, bold look of a dark diamond.

 The main difference between black and white diamonds is black diamonds are filled with clarity characteristics, which are blemishes that developed during its formation.
 White diamonds are colorless and often free of inclusions, which allows them to exhibit strong brilliance.

 We’ll compare black diamonds versus white diamonds across their primary characteristics, such as composition, price, shapes, durability and more so you’ll be informed about which is right for you.

 Black diamonds have a high number of inclusions that result in the diamond appearing completely dark.

 Most white diamonds also have inclusions that form as dark specks on the inside, but when there are enough inclusions to cover the whole diamond, it instead turns black.

 Take a look at the image below of a black diamond.

 It’s an extremely dark diamond, but some have a lighter shade.